We are available 7 days a week to help answer any questions. Call (888) 850-1890

 Bipolar is a mood disorder characterized by sudden, severe, and distinct energy and mood shifts between mania and depression.
 Some bipolar disorders may be at least in part a result of substance use, prescribed or unprescribed.
 Other variations of the disorder may occur without any precipitating substance use.

-Bipolar disorder can be successfully managed through a combination of medication, lifestyle (diet, exercise, etc.) and supportive psychotherapy, but its more severe forms are unlikely to resolve without assertive treatment.
+Bipolar disorder can be successfully managed through a combination of medication, lifestyle (diet, exercise, etc.) and supportive psychotherapy, but it's more severe forms are unlikely to resolve without assertive treatment.

-These swings greatly affect everyday life and are much more severe than the normal ups and downs experienced by the general population.
+Mood swings greatly affect everyday life and are much more severe than the normal ups and downs experienced by the general population.
 There are several different classifications of bipolar depending on severity of symptoms and time between swings.
 According to the National Institute of Mental Health, about 2.6% of the U.S. population 18 and older has bipolar disorder and 83% of those cases are considered severe and may include psychosis or suicidal attempts.

 Bipolar disorder can be difficult to diagnose, and this is especially true in teens and young adults.
 With shifting hormones, personality development, individuation, and stressful life challenges, teens and young adults may exhibit traits of bipolar disorder but not actually have the disorder.
 Conversely, someone who truly does have the illness may not get properly diagnosed; they can struggle with serious mood swings for years and have it incorrectly chalked up to “being a teen”.